-- Section 2 provides a brief overview of the policy, including the purpose of development contributions, when contributions may be required, the types of development that may be charged, and other general information regarding development contributions. - Section 3 addresses the adoption and implementation of this policy, including the date of adoption, the frequency and scope of policy reviews, and any transitional provisions. - Section 4 summarises the capital expenditures the council expects to incur (and has already incurred) to cater for growth.

-- Section 5 presents the schedule of development contributions charges, and details any limitations on the use of those funds. - Section 6 provides a simple flowchart diagram that shows how to calculate the contributions payable on developments. - Section 7 demonstrates application of the policy to various development activities and outlines how credits are granted. - Section 8 presents the council's policy on remissions, refunds, reductions and postponement of development contributions - Section 9 provides details on additional administrative matters, such as invoicing and payment, service connection fees and the handling of GST. - Section 10 outlines how demand has been measured, including the definition of household equivalent units. - Section 11 presents the methodology used to calculate charges and outlines the significant assumptions underlying this policy. - Section 12 is a glossary of terms used in this policy.
+- Section 1 provides a brief overview of the policy, including the purpose of development contributions, when contributions may be required, the types of development that may be charged, and other general information regarding development contributions. - Section 2 addresses the adoption and implementation of this policy, including the date of adoption, the frequency and scope of policy reviews, and any transitional provisions. - Section 3 summarises the capital expenditures the council expects to incur (and has already incurred) to cater for growth. - Section 4 presents the schedule of development contributions charges, and details any limitations on the use of those funds. - Section 5 provides a simple flowchart diagram that shows how to calculate the contributions payable on developments. - Section 6 demonstrates application of the policy to various development activities and outlines how credits are granted. - Section 7 presents the council's policy on remissions, reconsiderations, objections, refunds, and postponement of development contributions - Section 8 provides details on additional administrative matters, such as invoicing and payment, service connection fees and the handling of GST. - Section 9 outlines how demand has been measured, including the definition of household equivalent units. - Section 10 presents the methodology used to calculate charges and outlines the significant assumptions underlying this policy.

-2. Policy overview
+I. Policy Overview

-2.1.
-Purpose of development contributions
+I.I Purpose of development contributions